Yellowstone Winter Wildlife Workshop 2019 - No1

 7:00 am: Depart Gardiner to photograph the travertine terraces of Mammoth Hot Springs in the clean morning light.
 We will also hope to photograph pronghorn, mule deer, elk and bighorn sheep in the Gardiner Basin and perhaps moose or bull elk on the Blacktail Plateau, photographing until 1:00 pm.
 Depart for Bozeman Airport or the Holiday Inn Express arriving by 3:00pm.

 Tour Includes: All meals and lodging are included.
 Field and evening instruction with Cindy – as much or as little as you wish!
 Transportation from Bozeman to Yellowstone and back; Park entrance fees; 7 nights lodging at Gardiner; private snow-coaches and drivers; and transportation to/from Lamar Valley.

 Tour Price Does NOT Include: Alcohol.
-Gratuities: Snowcoach drivers, a daily tip of around $15-$20 is appropriate.
+Gratuities: Snowcoach drivers, a daily tip of around $20-$25 is appropriate.
 Round trip transportation between your home and Bozeman.
 We suggest that you arrive in Bozeman the night before.
-If you choose to do so, please make your reservation at the Holiday Inn Express in Bozeman (not Belgrade), (406) 582-4995, which offers an airport shuttle and is where I will pick you up on Day 1.
+If you choose to do so, please make your reservation at the Holiday Inn Express, 2305 Catron Street in Bozeman 59718 (not Belgrade), (406) 582-4995, which offers an airport shuttle and is where I will pick you up on Day 1.
 Please call and double check on shuttle operating times.
 Use Corporate Code 100310096 to receive a group discount.
 Meals and lodging are your responsibility on the day before and after the tour ends.